Algerian cuisine

 Algerian cuisine is influenced by Algeria's interactions and exchanges with other cultures and nations over the centuries.
 It is based on both land and sea products.
-Conquests or demographic movement towards the Algerian territory were two of the main factors of exchanges between the different peoples and cultures, including multiple flavors and influences, reflecting the country's history and position at the crossroads of the Mediterranean.
+Conquests or demographic movement towards the Algerian territory were two of the main factors of exchanges between the different peoples and cultures, introducing multiple flavors and influences, reflecting the country's history and position at the crossroads of the Mediterranean.
 Algerian cuisine arises from a mix of Arab, Berber, Turkish and European roots.

 Algerian cuisine offers a variety of dishes depending on the region and the season, but vegetables and cereals remain at its core.
 Most Algerian dishes are centered around breads, meats (lamb, beef or poultry), olive oil, vegetables, and fresh herbs.
 Vegetables are often used for salads, soups, tajines, couscous, and sauce-based dishes.
 Of all the Algerian traditional dishes available, the most famous one is Algerian couscous, recognized as a national dish.

 Pork consumption is forbidden to Muslims in Algeria, in accordance with Islamic dietary laws.